cwendorf/polyPlot/README.md

 ### Installation

-This package is not currently on CRAN, but can be installed and loaded from GitHub:
+This package is not currently on CRAN, but can be installed and loaded using these R commands:

 ``` r
 install.packages("remotes")